-Members of the Working Party represent UK professional societies i.e. Healthcare Infection Society (HIS), Infection Prevention Society (IPS), Central Sterilising Club (CSC), Institute of Decontamination Science (IDSc), Institute for Healthcare Estates and Engineering Management (IHEEM) and the British Society of Gastroenterology (BSG).
+Members of the Working Party represent UK professional societies, i.e. Healthcare Infection Society (HIS), Infection Prevention Society (IPS), Central Sterilising Club (CSC), Institute of Decontamination Science (IDSc), Institute for Healthcare Estates and Engineering Management (IHEEM), and the British Society of Gastroenterology (BSG).
+J.W. would like to acknowledge Walker on Water consultancy which has supported this guidance.
+The Working Party would also like to acknowledge G. Walker and A. Fraise who were involved in the earlier stages of this guidance.

-4.2 Source of funding
+Source of funding